![]() |

 Educational Seminar at Fort Wayne. . .

-Details The 2011 Machinists Non-Partisan Political League (MNPL) Campaign has begun Read Assistant National Representative Steve Wilhelm's fund raising letter then join MNPL today.
+Details The 2020 Machinists Non-Partisan Political League (MNPL) Campaign has begun Read Steve Wilhelm's fund raising letter then join MNPL today.
 Members can join MNPL by printing the online form or by contacting the Local Chairman for more information.
 The objects of this organization are to carry out the purposes and motives of our International Grand Lodge, and to further the interests of organized labor.

 |